germanattanasio/relationship-extraction-python/README.md

-# Relationship Extraction Python Starter Application
+# Relationship Extraction Python Sample

   The IBM Watson [Relationship Extraction][relationship_extraction] service parses sentences into their various components and detects relationships between the components.
 It can process new terms (like people's names in a news feed) it has never analyzed before through contextual analysis.
 Sentence components include parts of speech (noun, verb, adjective, conjunction, etc.) and functions (subjects, objects, predicates, etc.).
 The service maps the relationships between the components so that users or analytics engines can more easily understand the meaning of individual sentences and documents.